 Scrubber Daly (Malcolm Hardyman, Masked Marauder, Red Mack)

 Scrubber Daly was one of those less than scientific heavyweights used by promoter Max Crabtree to perpetuate the myth that his brother, Big Shirley, was invincible.
 Having said that if you are looking for a man who could snarl, growl and wind up the fans then Scrubber was your man.
 Men like Scrubber took the bumps to enhance the stars of the day, and for that reason alone played an important role in 1980s British wrestling for which us fans should be grateful.
 Wrestling Heritage reader Paul Evans was only a child when he watched Scrubber Daly at Weymouth while on holiday and Cheltenham Town Hall, but told us "So to me Scrubber was a real hero.
-He scarred the life out of me the few times I met him in the flesh!"
-In the flesh Scrubber daly was a milkman from Nuneaton.
+He scared the life out of me the few times I met him in the flesh!"
+In the flesh Scrubber Daly was Malcolm Hardiman, a milkman from Nuneaton.
 That might not sound quite so glamorous but didn't stop Scrubber wrestling in the Middle East and India.
-Trained by Birmingham's Pat Roach he was initially known as Red Mac, but within a matter of weeks given the name Scrubber Daly by Max Crabtree and later pulled on a hood to become one half of the Masked Marauders tag team
+Trained by Birmingham's Pat Roach he was initially known as Red Mac, but within a matter of weeks given the name Scrubber Daly by Max Crabtree, often remembered as tag partner of Giant Haystacks, and later pulled on a hood to become one half of the Masked Marauders tag team.

 Warrington middleweight from the Ted Betley stable with a short lived career in the second half of the 1960s.